sentenza/cats-http4s-crypto/README.md

 ## License

-This project is released under MIT license.
-See [LICENSE](/LICENSE.md)
+This project is released under the MIT license.
+See [LICENSE](/LICENSE.md).